Thien-Nguyen-1/IPPN-Mental-Health-App/README.md

 # Readiness To Return To Work Client Project

-Collaborated in a team of 8 to develop a digital mental health intervention application for the **Institude of Psychiatry, Pscyhology and Neuroscience**
+Collaborated in a team of 8 to develop a digital mental health intervention application for the **Institute of Psychiatry, Pscyhology and Neuroscience**
 The intervention aims to help individuals assess their readiness to return to work.

 <ins> Technology Stack: </ins>